FENECON Commercial 92 — Assembly and Operating Instructions

 2.1.
 Intended use

-The {ems-name-3} is an electrical energy storage system consisting of various modules.
-These include in particular a BMS (battery management system), the FENECON Energiemanagementsystem (FEMS), battery modules and bases.
+The FENECON Commercial 92 is an electrical energy storage system consisting of various modules.
+These include in particular a BMS (battery management system), the FENECON Energy Management System (FEMS), battery modules and bases.
 All processes of the electricity storage system are monitored and controlled by FEMS.

 Any other use is not an intended use.